 Why Try Interactive Presentation Techniques?

-Ever stood in front of a crowd and spent every bit of your nerve presenting something, but all you could see was the audience yawning or looking at their phones?
+Ever stood before a crowd and spent every bit of your nerve presenting something, but all you could see was the audience yawning or looking at their phones?

 You’re not alone here…